 mysql -uroot -p$MYSQL_ROOT_PASSWORD -e "FLUSH PRIVILEGES;"

 sed -i "s/username_here/wordpress/g" wp-config.php

 sed -i "s/password_here/wordpress123/g" wp-config.php

 Now we need to create Service /Image with these packages.’

 Let’s create image with name wordpress choosing base image of Ubuntu 14.04 and provide it a version 1.0.

-You can order the packages in the right order by simple drag and drop.
+Now add packages we created to this Image and order the packages in the right order by simple drag and drop.
 WordPress Package is kept in the end as it will depend on the other 2 packages.